Subchapter B. DAMS AND RESERVOIRS

 § 105.82.
 Permit applications for operation and maintenance of existing dams and reservoirs.

-(a) In addition to information required by § § 105.13 and 105.14 (relating to permit applications—information and fees; and review of applications), a permit application for the operation and maintenance of existing dams and reservoirs shall give the following information:
+(a) In addition to information required under § § 105.13, 105.13b and 105.15 (relating to permit applications—information and fees; proof of financial responsibility; and environmental assessment), a permit application for the operation and maintenance of existing dams and reservoirs must provide the following information:

-(2) The location, type, size, height and purpose of the existing dam and reservoir and appurtenant works.
+(2) ‘‘As built’’ construction plans, specifications and design reports not already on file with the Department, which show the type, size, height and other pertinent dimensions and features of the existing dam and reservoir and appurtenant works.

 (3) For projects involving storage of fluids or semifluids other than water, information concerning the chemical and physical characteristics of the fluid or semifluid impounded.

-(7) Information readily available regarding the foundation, specifications and construction of the dam.
+(6) Information available regarding the foundation, embankment stability, specifications and construction of the dam.

-(9) The emergency warning plan for the dam or reservoir, if completed, or work plan to prepare and submit an emergency warning plan in accordance with § § 105.131 and 105.134 (relating to operation and monitoring plans; and emergency action plan).
+(8) The EAP for the dam or reservoir, if completed, or work plan to prepare and submit an EAP in accordance with § 105.134 (relating to EAP).

 (b) The Department may waive or modify one or more of the application content requirements set forth in subsection (a) if the information required is not available and is not essential to determining the safety of the dam or reservoir or compliance by the dam or reservoir with the requirements of this chapter.